Welcome to the Campaign for Regional Broadcasting Midlands

 We are at a loss to understand why this highly populated, economically important region, with its richly diverse culture, at the centre of the country's transport infrastructure and so close to virtually everywhere, home to the second largest conurbation in the land - and many other medium sized cities - is virtually ignored by the media establishment.

 To be or, not to be

 If Shakespeare (or a budding writer) was living in Warwickshire today, he (or she) would still need to turn to London if they wanted a TV or radio commission for a new play.
 That is of course, if they were to be discovered in Warwickshire in the first place.
-This is no comedy, rather, it's a tragedy because there is something rotten with the state of regional broadcasting today.
+This is no comedy, rather, it's a tragedy.
+There is something rotten with the state of regional broadcasting today.

 Anyone might think the broadcasters are ashamed of us!